-My position entails overseeing 7 scientific studies that include: green and hawksbill sea turtles, sicklefin lemon sharks, Coco de Mer palms, beach profiling, BRUVS (baited remote underwater video surveys), mangroves and Aldabra giant tortoises.
+My position entails overseeing 7 scientific studies.
+This includes: green and hawksbill sea turtles, sicklefin lemon sharks, Coco de Mer palms, beach profiling, BRUVS (baited remote underwater video surveys), mangroves and Aldabra giant tortoises.
 Not only am I responsible for conducting these studies but I am also responsible for the training of staff and volunteers, data entry, data analysis and report writing for these projects.
 I also oversee short term independent studies conducted by our interns, which have ranged from studies on coral diversity and abundance to erosion mitigation around our base.
 I also coordinate with other scientists in Seychelles and the rest of the world to share project results.
-Out of these responsibilities fieldwork and report writing are the most enjoyable; putting the physical effort into data collection and then visualizing results through reports is very rewarding for me.
+Out of these responsibilities fieldwork and report writing are the most enjoyable.
+Putting the physical effort into data collection and then visualizing results through reports is very rewarding for me

 I wish I knew that I would make it through!
 The path is a hard one, and I am still walking it, but it would have been nice to know I would make it this far.
 All the classes, exams, job applications, rejections, networking and jobs I didn’t like, it was all worth it!

 Growing up I was a swimmer and became skilled at holding my breath underwater.
 I never thought this skill would be useful but there have been many situations when freediving came in very handy!
-From survey work, like freediving to catch sea turtles for a tagging project, to random situations, like freediving down to get a big metal cooking spoon that fell from our boat when no one else could.
+From survey work, catching sea turtles for tagging projects to random situations, like collecting lost items!
 Also, a very nice skill to have when I simply what to explore!

-I received my open water SCUBA certification when I was 13 and have been freediving for most of my life (although not really knowing it was freediving).
+I received my open water SCUBA certification when I was 13 and have been freediving for most of my life.
 I have been so lucky to experience many unforgettable moments in the sea.
-From seeing coral spawning, catching my first hawkskbill (for science), to running into some dolphins while on a coral survey.
-But my most unforgettable moment in the sea is not any one moment, but rather how I feel in the moment when I’m underwater.
+From seeing coral spawning, catching my first hawksbill (for science), to running into some dolphins while on a coral survey.
+Yet, my most unforgettable moment in the sea is not any one moment.
+Instead it is how I feel in the moment when I’m underwater.
 Entering an entirely different world and feeling at complete peace while being a part of it.
-They are the moments why I keep returning to the ocean and continue to work towards its conservation.
+They are the moments why I keep returning to the ocean and continue to work towards its conservation